Racial Reckoning, Justice & Healing

 - Culturally native materials and cultural sensitivity documents beyond simple translations would be created and distributed throughout the diocese.

 Shared at the Special Convention on March 5, 2022, this video provides an overview of what we're trying to accomplish with the priority along with stories of work already happening.

 First shared in August 2021, this priority was originally known as "Racial Reconciliation and Social Justice."
 The goals presented in this video remain the same with one exception; the goal pertaining to accessibility for all is now under the priority of Congregational Vitality.

-- Enroll in anti-racism training, such as Dismantling Racism or Sacred Ground.
+- Enroll in anti-racism training, such as Introduction to Dismantling Racism or Sacred Ground.